abhatthal/video-tools/README.md

 # Sony Camera

-Tools used to transfer videos from an old Sony Camera (AVCHD format)
+Collection of tools to help extract and manage videos from my Sony HDR-SR10.

+Navigate to `AVCHD/BDMV/STREAM` to access MTS files.

 ## concat.sh
 Concatenates two MP4 videos into one.